Publications

-Written by Anne W. Ackerson, Gail Anderson, & Dina Bailey, November 2020
+Written by Anne W. Ackerson, Gail Anderson, & Dina Bailey, Nov 2020

 Unlike a book that is purchased separately, The Playbook is a critical component of the services offered by the Resilience Team.
 It is a digital workbook, a reference, and an ideology.
-Specifically, THE RESILIENCE PLAYBOOK encompasses 5 Resilience Goals and 20 Plays that offer empowering and practical approaches to help your organization increase and strengthen its commitment to equity and inclusion, community value, an impactful role, financial viability, and agile leadership.
+Specifically, The Resilience Playbook encompasses 5 Resilience Goals and 20 Plays that offer empowering and practical approaches to help your organization increase and strengthen its commitment to equity and inclusion, community value, an impactful role, financial viability, and agile leadership.
 It’s a detailed tool for taking the steps to create a resilient organization and to inform and shape your Resilience Plan.

 Mission Matters: Relevance and Museums in the 21st Century